okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/iam-overview/index.md

 - **User storage and password management:** Store and manage information about your users, including their passwords, for authenticating and authorizing users.

 - **Multifactor Authentication (MFA):** Require a user to verify their identity in different ways.
-Some of these ways include knowledge, such as answers to questions, or biometrics, such as a fingerprint, or possession, such as a key-card.
+For example, use answers to questions as a knowledge check, fingerprint scanning as a biometric check, or a key-card as a possession check.
 MFA is key to controlling access to your apps.
+See [Multifactor authentication](https://help.okta.com/okta_help.htm?type=oie&id=ext-about-authenticators).

 - **Distributed Denial of Service (DDoS) protection:** Prevent DDoS attacks from blocking legitimate use of your apps.